polaris-slo-cloud/polaris-slo-framework/docs/features/cli.md

 file).

 * `name`: name of the dashboard
+* `compMetricType`: the name of the Composed Metric Type class
+* `compMetricTypePkg`: the name of the npm package that contains the Composed Metric Type
+* `namespace` The namespace in which the deployed SloMappings reside
 * `panelType`: select the type of panel used for the (currently) static metric (available: `graph`, `gauge`, `bargauge` , `table`, `stat`)
     * default: `stat`